sciZer0/newdiscoveries/a/README.md

 Discovery #1

-FUNDAMENTAL ERRORS IN OFFICIAL SCIENCE
+FUNDAMENTAL ERRORS IN SCIENCE

 1.1.
-First Fundamental Mistake in "Official" Science;1.2.
-Second Fundamental Mistake in "Official" Science;1.3.
-Third Fundamental Mistake in "Official" Science;1.4.
-Fourth Fundamental Mistake in "Official" Science;1.5.
-Endless Series of Fundamental Mistakes in "Official" Science.
+First Fundamental Error in "Official" Science;
+1.2.
+Second Fundamental Error in "Official" Science;
+1.3.
+Third Fundamental Error in "Official" Science;
+1.4.
+Fourth Fundamental Error in "Official" Science;
+1.5.
+Endless Series of Fundamental Errors in "Official" Science.

 __________

 ## 1.1.
-First Fundamental Mistake in "Official" Science
+First Fundamental Error in Science

-This First Fundamental Mistake is SUFFICIENT.
+This First Fundamental Error is SUFFICIENT.

 Even this single error is sufficient, it destroys the whole concept of science of understanding the Universe.